OrinaOisera/Data_Structures/README.md

  2nd for loop --- Adds the remaining indexes (other than the 1st index) : ie takes index 1 and adds to index 2 and the remaining indices until the two add up to the sum given. prints out the result

+4. has 2 nested loops and quadratic running time: O(n2
 {{{A function with a quadratic time complexity has a growth rate of n^2}}